eclipse-ecal/ecal/_sources/getting_started/cloud.rst.txt

 #.
 Check the IPv4 address of the ethernet adapter you are using to connect your two PCs.
    You can do that by typing ``ipconfig`` in a command prompt.
+   You will need the IP of your *current* machine you are setting the route on.

 #.
 Open a command prompt with **administrator** privileges

 #.
 Enter the following line and replace xx.xx.xx.xx with your IP address

    .. code-block:: bat